g-agarwal/DS-Algo/README.md

 # DS-Algo
 This Repository contains the code for Data Structures and Algorithms using C#

-The Respository follows following structure:
+The Repository follows following structure:

   	DataStructures